 There has been much furor raised by suspicious pet owners over clumping clay litters.
 This is because they use a chemical called sodium bentonite as the clumping agent, which is suspected to have adverse health effects on cats.
 But these claims -- according to myriad feline-health professionals -- are largely unfounded.
 Jacque Lynn Schultz, an adviser at the American Society for the Prevention of Cruelty to Animals (ASPCA), debunks this notion in an article posted on Petfinder.com, citing the director of Cornell University's Feline Health Center, who says he has seen no adverse health impact on cats from using clumping clay litters.

-You might ask: If there's so little information available, how can I find the best cat litter for my cat?
-That's where we come in.
-ConsumerSearch gathers and analyzes both expert and user reviews from all over the web, naming top picks.
-We identify the best cat litters by type -- clumping clay, biodegradable and crystal -- as well as clumping biodegradable options and alternatives for cats with special needs.
+While there are no scientific, side-by-side comparisons of specific cat litters, there are plenty of experts who like to weigh in on the topic and offer a lot of helpful information.
+We looked at what these cat professionals, experts and lovers had to say, as well as analyzing user reviews from all over the web.
+We used this information to identify the best cat litters by type -- clumping clay, biodegradable and crystal -- as well as clumping biodegradable options and alternatives for cats with special needs.
 Editors break down cat litters by their effectiveness, environment factors and value; top picks earn Best Reviewed status.